levklon/Books_For_Escape/README.md

 # List of Programming, Hacking, and Cybersecurity Books

-## Wisdom begins in wonder.

 ### This repository contains a list of curated books that are essential for developers, hackers, and cybersecurity professionals, categorized by topics.
+Wisdom begins in wonder.

 | Book Title                                                                                         | Brief Description                                                                                  | Category                 |
 |----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|--------------------------|